xzel23/jdkprovidergradleplugin/README.md

 ## Building the plugin

 - Make sure Java 21+ is installed.
-- On Windows only, the javafx-jlink sample needs the WiX toolset installed to create an installer, see above for instructions.
-The installation is described above.
+- On Windows only, the javafx-jlink sample needs the WiX toolset installed to create an installer.
+  Installation instructions are given above in the description of the JLink plugin.
 - Clone the project.
-- Run `./gradlew build` or (`.\gradlew.bat build` on Windows).
+- Run `./gradlew build` (macOS, Linux) or `.\gradlew.bat build` (Windows).

 ## License